 - one professional practice course (including practical assignments)

 - one extended practicum course including experience in specialty practice settings.

-Participants can study this master's in one year full-time and up to four years part-time.
-Students can begin their studies in February or July.
+Participants can study this master's in one year full-time and up to six years part-time.

 The degree can be awarded unendorsed or endorsed in one of four areas: